 Both the D5300 and the 1200D have been discontinued, but can regularly be found used on eBay.
 The D5300 was replaced by the Nikon D5500, while the 1200D was followed by the Canon 1300D.

 Review summary: Nikon D5300 vs Canon 1200D

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Nikon D5300 and the Canon 1200D?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.